nutdanai-kpjr/L01-Electron-Screen-Recorder/README.md

 In addition to the orginal version, to play with more electron apis, I also introduced notificaiton, shortcut intregration, macOS Dock configuration, as well as windowOS taskbar customization, these are the features in which I learned from [Examples in Electron docs](https://www.electronjs.org/docs/latest/tutorial/examples) (I'm highly recommend you to explore them!)

-Lastly, due to the security changes in Electron,  they don't recommended us to give direct access to node api to renderers (nodeIntregration:true) given that the renderes source is remote-content.
+Lastly, due to the security changes in Electron,  they don't recommended us to give direct access to node api to renderers (nodeIntregration:true) given that the renderers source is remote-content.
 Due to this reason, I migrated from using node api directly in renderer.js to use them via IPC instead.
-Although I believed that my render is trusted source and enable nodeIntregration wouldn't do any harm here, I think it's great to learn the concept of [IPC](https://www.electronjs.org/docs/latest/tutorial/ipc) now for the sake of preparation for the real world project.
+Although I believed that my renderer is trusted source and enable nodeIntregration wouldn't do any harm here, I think it's great to learn the concept of [IPC](https://www.electronjs.org/docs/latest/tutorial/ipc) now for the sake of preparation for the real world project.

 ![showcase](https://user-images.githubusercontent.com/54262971/194339634-792e3744-489b-439c-ba7e-944f31916ba2.gif)